 Ms. Killiktee (interpretation): Thank you, Mr. Speaker.
-Thank you for your response.
-I know that it will be very interesting to have regional information for each region such as Qikiqtaaluk, Kivalliq and Kitikmeot so that we can find out more as to which region has more applications.
+I also thank you for your response.
+I know that it would be very interesting to have the information broken down by region, from the Kitikmeot, Kivalliq and Qikiqtaaluk so that we can find out more as to which region submits more applications.
+That would be good information to hear.